ThomasM2568/BlinkyBlocks/README.md

 ## 1. Overview

-This project implements a **distributed topology recognition system** for modular units (BBs), each equipped with ports (North, South, East, West), LEDs, and serial communication.
+This code is our implementation of the **distributed shape recognition system** for blinky blocks.
 The algorithm allows the network of modules to **automatically detect geometric shapes** such as a **circle**, **cross (+)**, and **H** formation.

 Each block behaves autonomously and communicates only with directly connected neighbors.
-Color variations on the LEDs represent detection states as described in the README. [web:1]
+Color variations on the LEDs represent detection states as described in the README.

 ---